steinv/filippine/README.md

 Run `ng test filippine` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Further help

+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.